 Manslaughter charges are separated into two categories: voluntary manslaughter and involuntary manslaughter.

 A voluntary manslaughter charge may be brought where an accused is charged with murder, but has a defence such as diminished responsibility or loss of control.
 Diminished responsibly, a partial defence, may be argued when the accused suffers from a medical condition that affects their mental functioning to such an extent that the reasonable person would consider it abnormal.
 Loss of control, which is a self-contained partial defence, need not have occurred suddenly.
 The only requirement is that control was lost by the accused, and it is up to the prosecution to disprove this.

 Involuntary manslaughter is where an accused kills another person, but they did not intend to kill or cause the other person serious harm.
 Involuntary manslaughter arises where the accused kills another person through gross negligence, or through an unlawful or dangerous act.

-Contact our Murder Defence Solicitors in Sheffield and London
+Contact our Murder Defence Solicitors in London, Sheffield and Manchester

 Wilford Smith's experienced Criminal Defence Solicitors are committed to providing a high-level service for our clients, by ruthlessly developing robust defence strategies on their behalf.
 Our team of solicitors appears in court regularly, providing expert advice and representation throughout our clients’ cases.
 We take pride in our reputation for unique representation, and for achieving the best possible outcome.

-OurCriminal Defence Solicitors are based in Sheffield and London and serve clients throughout England and Wales.
+OurCriminal Defence Solicitors are based in London, Sheffield and Manchester and serve clients throughout England and Wales.
 Contact us today on 01709 828 044 to find out how we can help.